AI Doom-Scrolling: How to Stop Obsessing Over AI News

 Develop Tolerance for Uncertainty

 At its root, doom-scrolling is an attempt to resolve uncertainty through information.
 But AI's future is genuinely uncertain — no amount of reading will make it predictable.
+When the need for certainty becomes overwhelming, it can morph into a broader pattern of AI catastrophizing where every headline confirms your worst-case scenario.
 Learning to sit with "I don't know what's going to happen, and that's okay" is one of the most powerful skills you can develop.
 Mindfulness meditation is particularly effective for building this tolerance.
 Start with just five minutes a day of sitting with whatever thoughts arise — including AI worries — without trying to fix, solve, or research them.

 Invest in Your Real Life

 Every hour spent doom-scrolling is an hour not spent building the things that actually protect you: skills, relationships, health, financial stability, creative pursuits, and community.
 If you're a creative professional worried about AI's impact on your craft, our AI creative anxiety guide offers targeted strategies for artists, writers, and makers.
+Freelancers and independent workers are especially vulnerable to doom-scrolling because they lack the institutional buffer that employed workers have — every headline feels like a direct threat to their livelihood.
 Regular physical exercise is one of the most effective investments — it directly lowers your baseline anxiety.
 The most effective antidote to AI anxiety isn't more information about AI.
 It's a life rich enough that AI becomes one factor among many, not the thing your entire sense of self revolves around.

 Connect with Others

 Doom-scrolling is almost always a solitary activity.
 AI anxiety thrives in isolation.
 Talk to real people about how you're feeling — friends, family, a therapist, a support group.
+If the anxiety has become persistent enough that you're considering professional help for AI-related distress, that's a sign of self-awareness, not weakness.
 If AI-related fears are making social interactions themselves feel harder, our guide to social anxiety in the age of AI can help.
 You'll discover that most people share your concerns, and that shared uncertainty feels radically different from lonely uncertainty.
+Be aware, though, that hours spent scrolling instead of being present with loved ones can spark real conflict in your relationships — and that tension often drives you right back to the screen.

 Take One Meaningful Action